adamghill/jisticle/docs/implementation_notes.md

 - `CodeEditorView` requires 12+
 - Most users on modern macOS versions

-### 14. Syntax Highlighting Language Support
+### 14. Markdown Preview Architecture

-**Decision:** Limited to languages supported by CodeEditorView (swift, haskell, agda, cabal, cypher).
+**Decision:** Implemented split view editor with live markdown preview for .md and .markdown files.

 **Trade-offs:**
-- ✅ Simple integration
-- ✅ Good Swift support
-- ❌ No Python, JavaScript, TypeScript, etc. highlighting
+- ✅ Real-time preview with 50ms debouncing for responsive updates
+- ✅ Uses swift-markdown-ui for proper rendering (code blocks, tables, lists, etc.)
+- ✅ Theme-aware (docC for dark mode, gitHub for light mode)
+- ✅ Isolated editor subview prevents cursor jumping on preview updates
-- ❌ Would need additional packages for more languages
+- ❌ Only available for markdown files (not other markup formats)

-**Future:** Could add tree-sitter based highlighting via additional packages.
+- ❌ Preview doesn't support custom themes or extensions

+**Implementation Details:**
+- `SplitEditorView` uses `HSplitView` with editor and preview panes
+- `MarkdownEditorSubview` isolates the editor to prevent cursor jumping when preview updates
+- Preview updates are debounced (50ms) to avoid excessive re-renders during typing
+- Language changes are debounced (100ms) to avoid re-initializing the editor unnecessarily
+- Theme switching is cached to avoid recalculating on every render

 ## Known Limitations / V2 Ideas

-1. **No Markdown Preview** - Planned for V2
-2. **No Offline Cache** - Would require Core Data/SQLite backing store
+1. **Limited Offline Cache** - Gist list is cached to disk as JSON, but individual gist content is not cached
-3. **No Multi-file Gist Creation** - UI supports it but API call needs updating
+2. **No Multi-file Gist Creation** - UI supports it but API call needs updating
-4. **No Star/Fork** - Easy to add, just UI work
+3. **No Star/Fork** - Easy to add, just UI work
-5. **No Public Gist Browsing** - Limited to authenticated user's gists
+4. **No Public Gist Browsing** - Limited to authenticated user's gists
-6. **No Syntax Highlighting Language Customization** - Uses hardcoded themes
+5. **No Syntax Highlighting Language Customization** - Uses hardcoded themes
-7. **No Settings/Preferences** - Could add theme switching, font size, etc.
+6. **No Settings/Preferences** - Could add theme switching, font size, etc.

 ## GitHub OAuth App Setup (Required)